Azure/Industrial-IoT/docs/manual/readme.md

 <img src="media/image52.png" style="width:6.29166in;height:2.54316in" />

-Then, go to one of those resources in Azure Portal, then to Container Settings under Settings on left pane, then change tag of the image specified in “Full Image Name and Tag” to the version that is desired, let’s say 2.7.206, and then click on Save.
+Then, go to one of those resources in Azure Portal, then to Container Settings under Settings on left pane, then change tag of the image specified in "Full Image Name and Tag" to the version that is desired, let’s say 2.7.206, and then click on Save.

 <img src="media/image53.png" style="width:6.29166in;height:4.23536in" />